albertbuchard/paramBox/README.md

 				// instanciate the param box
 				paramBox = new ParamBox();

-				// bind object vairables to it
+				// bind object variables to it
 				paramBox.bind(taskObject, ["nameOfVariableOne", "nameOfVariableTwo"]);

 				// we suppose in this example that taskObject.nameOfVariableOne, and taskObject.nameOfVariableTwo exists !